 I definitely think they should change the name though, because calling it the Holiday Inn Regent’s Park makes it sound as if it’s up near Camden Town somewhere, but it’s actually south of Great Portland Place.
 That is quite a nice location to be.
 But when I say ‘nice’, I don’t mean pretty.
 This area is definitely not pretty.
 I just mean it’s within easy walking distance of King’s Cross and Oxford Street.

 The bedrooms are almost within walking distance as well – the corridors are about a mile long.
 Every time you turn a corner you see a never-ending cream carpet stretching all the way beyond the horizon.
-I am reminded of that shot they always do in horror movies, when a victim walks down a tunnel only for the tunnel to continuously expand before them, disappearing into the distance.
-That is exactly what it’s like – only without the horror.
-If you replace the horror with a bit of cream carpet then that is what it’s like.

 The room is okay.
 It will do.
 Put it this way: you’re not going to die in here or anything like that.
 It’s not exactly The Ritz but it has a toilet and a TV, so you can’t complain.
 Give me a bath and a Jacob’s Club biscuit bar and I’m happy.
 It also has a bed, some carpet, a ceiling, a desk, a window, a dustbin, some handles on the doors so you can open them, a floor for you to stand on, a mirror so you can look at yourself, a spy hole in the door so you can check for hoodlums, an emergency exit leaflet in case the hotel bursts into flames, a Gideon’s Bible in case you want to say some prayers, and a menu for the minibar.
 I think that just about covers it.
 And oh yeah, a teapot and some cups and an ironing board, a hairdryer and a safe to keep all of your valuables.